Happy Birthday (Altered Images song)

 "Happy Birthday" is a song by Scottish band Altered Images, released as a single from their 1981 album of the same name.
 The song entered the UK charts in September 1981 and peaked at number two the following month, holding that position for three weeks.
-It was the 15th-best-selling single in the UK in 1981 and has been certified silver by the BPI for sales in excess of 250,000 copies.
+It was the 15th-best-selling single in the UK in 1981 and has been certified silver by the British Phonographic Industry (BPI) for sales in excess of 250,000 copies.

 "Happy Birthday" is the only song on the album that was produced by Martin Rushent, who had already scored major success that year producing for the Human League and would win the Producer of the Year award for 1981 at the BPI Awards.
 Accordingly, the band chose Rushent to produce their next album, Pinky Blue (1982), in its entirety.

-The song was used in the 1984 John Hughes movie Sixteen Candles.